smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/readme.md

 The `NOT` operator negates a Boolean input.

-Here, we can see how the `NOT` operator acts on our test data.
+We can see how the `NOT` operator acts on our test data here.
 Placing the `NOT` operator on the predicate logic will not return a NULL marker.

 ```sql
 --15.2